IRS Form 6166: Certification of U.S. Tax Residency

 - If you require a certification for a year in which a return isn’t due yet, you’ve filed a tax return for the most recent year in which a return was due

-- You are not required to file an income tax return for the requested tax period and other documentation is provided as proof
+- You’re not required to file an income tax return for the requested tax period and other documentation is provided as proof

-- You did not file a required U.S. return
+- You did not file a required U.S. tax return

 - You filed a return as a nonresident

-- You are a dual-resident individual who has either made or has plans to make the decision that you are not a resident of the United States
+- You’re a dual-resident who has either made or plans to make the decision of not being a resident of the United States

-- You are a fiscally transparent entity organized in the United States and you do not have any U.S. partners, beneficiaries, or owners
+- You’re a fiscally transparent entity organized in the United States and you don’t have any U.S. partners, beneficiaries, or owners

-- The entity requesting certification is an exempt organization that is not organized in the United States
+- The entity requesting certification is an exempt organization that is not based in the United States

-- The entity requesting certification is a trust that is part of an employee benefit plan during its first year of existence, and it is not administered by a qualified custodian bank
+- The entity requesting certification is a trust that is part of an employee benefit plan during its first year of existence, and it’s not administered by a qualified custodian bank